 - free TEAC HR Streamer app lets you access music services and control music playback

 - built-in support for CD-quality and high-resolution music services like Tidal® and Quboz (subscription required)

-- will offer rendering for MQA (Master Quality Authenticated) audio files with future firmware update
+- offers rendering for MQA (Master Quality Authenticated) audio files

 Audio performance features:

 - dual AKM VERITA AK4497 32-bit/768kHz digital-to-analog converters for precise playback of digital music files

 - dual-monaural design to eliminate interference between right and left channels